Brentford recall Crawley Town keeper Balcombe from loan spell with immediate effect

-The shot-stopper has left the Reds with immediate effect to return to the Premier League Club.
+The shot-stopper has left the Reds with immediate effect to return to the Premier League Club – but reports suggest Balcombe is a potential transfer target for Bristol Rovers, with a possible decision expected from Brentford imminently

 The 23-year-old made 12 appearances during his short sting at the club.
 He immediately impressed fans with a series of spectacular saves on his debut during Crawley’s first game of the Sky Bet League Two season.
 Unfortunately, Balcombe suffered from an injury during that game and didn’t return to the Reds until late October.
 He quickly re-established himself as the number one and went on to make 12 appearances across all competitions.